shortpatti/aboutme/pages/about.md

 ## Patti Short
 >Sr. Technical Writer \| UX Writer \| Visual Designer \| Voiceover Professional<br />
-> *I am passionate about creating content experiences that help IT Pros achieve more with technology.*
+> *I am passionate about creating content experiences that help IT Pros achieve more with the technology they use.*

 ### Accomplishments